Pixelfed

 Pixelfed is a free and open-source image sharing social network service.
 The platform uses a decentralized architecture which is roughly comparable to e-mail providers, meaning user data is not stored on one central server.
 It uses the ActivityPub protocol, allowing users to interact with other social networks within the protocol, such as Mastodon, PeerTube, and Friendica.
 Pixelfed and other platforms utilizing this protocol are considered to be part of the Fediverse.

 Much like Mastodon, Pixelfed implements chronological timelines without content manipulation algorithms.
 It also aims to be privacy-focused with no third-party analytics or tracking.
 Pixelfed optionally organizes its media by hashtags, geo-tagging and likes based on each server.
 It also allows audiences to be distinguished in three ways and on a post-by-post basis: followers-only, public, and unlisted.
-Like several other social platforms, Pixelfed allows accounts to be locked, when followers must be pre-approved by the owner.
+Like several other social platforms, Pixelfed allows accounts to be locked, so that followers must be pre-approved by the owner.

 Features

 Pixelfed has photo sharing features similar to Instagram and is sometimes considered an ethical alternative to Instagram.
 Users can post photos, stories, and collections via an independent, distributed, and federating photo community in the form of connected Pixelfed instances.
 Posts made in the same Pixelfed instance as the user will appear on Local Feed, while posts from other Fediverse instances will be available on Global Feed.
 The Home Feed, however, will show posts of followed users.
 The discover page displays images that may be of interest to users.

 Each post allows for a maximum of 10 photos or videos attached.
-Pixelfed also shares some of Mastodon's features, including an emphasis on discovery feeds and content warnings.
+Pixelfed shares some of Mastodon's features, including an emphasis on discovery feeds and content warnings.

 Official and third-party apps for both Android and iOS are available; the official apps launched in January 2025.

+Subsidiary projects

+Loops

+Loops is a social network software with a goal to bring TikTok-style shortform videos to the Fediverse.
+The premiere instance started sign-ups in October 2024.
+It is operated under the Pixelfed project.
+A moderation system called 'Trust Score' is to be used in the beta stage.
+Users can post videos that are up to 60 seconds long.

+Loops is funded by NGI0 core grant, sponsors, and donations.